open-sdr/openwifi/doc/app_notes/iq_ack_timing.md

   ```
   for nbyte in {20..60}; do ping 192.168.13.1 -s $nbyte -c 1; sleep 0.3; done
   ```

+  Or use any other device/test-box that can send out packet with specified MCS and size towards openwifi board.

-## Analyze the ACK timing by Matlab script
+## Analyze the ACK timing by Matlab script and Wireshark
   A matlab script **test_iq_file_ack_timing_display.m** is offered to help you do analysis on the ACK timing based on **iq.txt**.
 For boards with small FPGA (7020), do not forget to give 4095 (**iq_len**) as the 1st argument.
   ```
   test_iq_file_ack_timing_display(8187);